assist-iot/assist-iot-documentation/docs/source/verticals/manageability/registration_and_status_enabler.rst

 There are two options to deploy a new enabler:

 - **Select manually the K8s where will be deployed**: uncheck the *Auto scheduler* checkbox and select a cluster.
 - **Use the Auto scheduler functionality of the Smart Orchestrator**: check the *Auto scheduler* checkbox and select a *Placement policy*.
-  For more infomation about these policies, see the `Smart Orchestrator entry <https://assist-iot-enablers-documentation.readthedocs.io/en/latest/horizontal_planes/smart/smart_orchestrator.html>`_.
+There are three potential placement policies: best-fit, worst-fit, and traffic-most.
+The best-fit approach situates the enabler in the cluster with the most available CPU and RAM, while the worst-fit places it where the least CPU and RAM are available.
+The traffic-most policy situates it where there is the highest network traffic.

 Only if the *cloud* cluster has been manually selected to deploy the enabler on it, the *Multi-cluster global service* checkbox will appear.
 This option makes the service of the enabler's main interface available to the enablers deployed on the other clusters.
+The use of a timeout is required to stop the installation of an enabler in case its time limit is exceeded.

 .. figure:: ./enabler_form_multicluster_global_svc.png
    :alt: Enable multi-cluster global service